 Funding: If funding from another source such as government loans or scholarships is pending, documentation must be provided to ESA two weeks before the first day of classes showing confirmation of same and dates of payment(s).
 An alternate source of payment, such as credit card information, will be required in case the funding is not received by ESA.

 Professional Fire Fighter Program - Flex students must have payment in place for all ESA fees on the first day of online theory.
-Pending government funding payable to ESA is acceptable providing such funding is dated before the last day of classes.
 Government funding may also include later payment(s) related to living costs or practical training.
 These are paid directly to the student and not sent to ESA for fees.

 Program Materials for the Fire - Flex program become the responsibility and property of the student and include: